Uniformizing Gromov hyperbolic spaces with Busemann functions: Hyperbolic metric spaces

-By \eqref{boundary delta inequality} the function $\alpha_{x,q}$ defines an $e^{8\delta q}$-quasi-metric on $\p X$.
-We refer to any metric $\alpha$ on $\p X$ that is bi-Lipschitz to $\alpha_{x,q}$ as a \emph{visual metric} on $\p X$ with parameter $q$.
-A visual metric always exists once $q$ is small enough that $e^{8\delta a} \leq 2$.
+with the understanding that $e^{-\infty} = 0$.
+By \eqref{boundary delta inequality} the function $\theta_{\e,x}$ defines an $e^{8\delta \e}$-quasi-metric on $\p X$.
+We refer to any metric $\theta$ on $\p X$ that is $L$-biLipschitz to $\theta_{\e,x}$ as a \emph{visual metric} on $\p X$ based at $x$ with parameter $\e$; we call $L$ the \emph{comparison constant} to the model quasi-metric $\theta_{\e,x}$.
+A visual metric always exists once $\e$ is small enough that $e^{8\delta \e} \leq 2$.
 We give $\p X$ the topology induced by any visual metric.
-Equipped with a visual metric with respect to any basepoint $p \in X$ and any parameter $a > 0$ the set $\p X$ is a complete bounded metric space.
-The basepoint change inequality \eqref{basepoint change} combined with inequality \eqref{sequence approximation} shows that the notion of a visual metric does not depend on the choice of basepoint $x \in X$.
+Equipped with a visual metric with respect to any basepoint $x \in X$ and any parameter $\e > 0$ the set $\p X$ is a complete bounded metric space.
+The basepoint change inequality \eqref{basepoint change} combined with inequality \eqref{sequence approximation} shows that the notion of a visual metric does not actually depend on the choice of basepoint $x \in X$, however the comparison constant to the quasi-metric \eqref{visual base} will depend on the basepoint.
+For $b \in \mathcal{D}(X)$ of the form $b(y) = d(x,y) + s$ for some $s \in \R$ we then define